quan-dao/RoboND-Deep-Learning-Project/writeup.md

 Another training cycle is carried out with the same ***learning rate*** (0.01), the ***batch size*** increased to 30, the ***number of epoches*** inceased to 5, and the ***the steps per epoch*** decreased to 200.
 The model score is decreased to around 23%.
 This informs the adjustment of hyper parameters is in the wrong direction.

 The 30% score of the previous training cycle seems promising.
 So, ***number of epoches*** is increased to 10, while others paramters is kept the same.
 That leaves 0.01 ***learning rate***, 20 ***batch size***, and 400 ***step per epoch***.
 This time the model is scored 43% above the threshold.
 Therefore, the hyper parameters are finallized.

+## 6. Conclusion & Future work

+This project has implemented a Fully Convolutional Network for segmentation images such that pixels representing the hero are classified with the accuracy of 40%.
+This FCN architect can also be applied to following other objects (e.g. cars, dogs, or cats) because the following task is centered on the ability of giving the prediction of what object each pixel represents while preserving the input images' spatial information.
+However, the training and validation data needs to be changed for the FCN to learn about the new following target.

+For future enhancement, the training and validation should be increased.
+Beside, the hyper parameter tuning process needs to be extended to find a better parameter combination.
+This can be done more systamtically with evolutionary algorithms such as Genetic Algorithm (GA).
+Finally, more convolutional layers should be added to the encoders queue so that the FCN can recognize more complex pattern.